by Robert A. Muenchen, updated 12/15/2022

 Figure 4.
 A conditioned (faceted) scatter plot created by R Analytic Flow and the lattice package.

-RAF can create several types of model objects including those for linear regression, logistic regression, multinomial logistic regression, generalized linear models, tree models, and neural networks.
+RAF can create several types of model objects, including those for linear regression, logistic regression, multinomial logistic regression, generalized linear models, tree models, neural networks, random forests, and gradient boosting models.
 It can then use them to make predictions and evaluate the effectiveness of those predictions.